kritin04/Synthia_yield_recorder/README.md

 ## License
-   '''This project is licensed under the MIT License.
+   This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
 - Streamlit